-Once I enrolled into TAFE and obtained my Horticultural Certificate the Garden Centre just wasn’t enough to satisfy my new found knowledge, I needed to get my hands dirty and into the soil!
-I jumped at the opportunity when the parents of my close friend asked if I would maintain their large garden every second Saturday, so I purchased a bucket, rake and gloves for $10, borrowed my Mums secateurs.
+I enrolled into TAFE and obtained my Horticultural Certificate and the Garden Centre just wasn’t enough to satisfy my new found knowledge.
+I needed to get my hands dirty and into the soil!
+So I jumped at the opportunity when the parents of my close friend asked if I would maintain their large garden every second Saturday, I purchased a bucket, rake and gloves for $10, borrowed my Mums secateurs and starting working weekends!

-People in the neighbourhood watched, stopped and starting booking me in to maintain their gardens!
+People in the neighbourhood watched and stopped, the bookings started to maintain their gardens!
 My full-time job at the Garden Centre slowly became part-time until I took the plunge to start my own full-time business with a total financial investment of $10.

 Garden Maintenance evolved to Landscaping when more and more of my clients wanted to revamp sections of their garden.
 Measuring spaces, hand drawing garden designs slowly overtook the maintenance.
-Swinging the shovel on my own for the first 5 years gave me valuable hands on experience with installing reticulation, laying lawn, preparing and planting out gardens.
-Making mistakes along the way, learning and moving forward was all part of the journey.
+Swinging the shovel on my own for the first 5 years gave me valuable hands on experience installing reticulation, laying lawn, preparing and planting out gardens.
+Part of the journey was to make mistakes along the way, to keep learning and moving forward to fulfil my passion.

 The physical labour became more intense, knowing that I couldn’t grow a business whilst being so physically involved I put down the shovel and started employing staff and gathering a network of trusted contractors which lead to more complex Garden Designs and Landscaping projects, the beginning of Outside In.

-Over the years, working from home became difficult as I employed more staff, so I took another leap of faith leasing the perfect office space in Como which became our design studio for another 8 years.
+Over the years, working from home became difficult as I employed more staff, so I took another leap of faith leasing the perfect studio in Como for 8 years.
 I worked extremely hard generating constant work to keep my staff employed, the bigger it grew the more financial overheads I accumulated and I had to work even harder to keep the work flowing.
 Slowly my passion was being overrun by the sense of ‘work’, losing track of why I had chosen this journey to begin with.
 The decision to downsize in 2016 and move my business back home to work purely on my own again was the hardest yet best decision for me.
 My focus became clear and unclogged from the financial side of the business.

-As we approach 2019 I will be hanging my Project Management hat up.
-My passion is design, transforming outdoor spaces and influencing the way people live is truly an amazing feeling.
+In 2019 I hung up my Project Management hat up to focus on design, transforming outdoor spaces and influencing the way people live is truly an amazing feeling.
 I’m super excited to become fully immerse, dedicating all of my time and energy into design, exploring new products, visiting new and existing suppliers, networking with likeminded creatives and continuing my design journey.